Coordinating Hand-Eye Decisions across the Parietal Cortex through Coherent Neuronal Ensembles

 Title: Adventures in Control Theory: Hydrocephalus, Seizures, Climate, Dung, and the Neonatal Septisome

 Abstract: Modern model-based control theory brings us optimal estimation of state of dynamical systems, even when those dynamics are floridly nonlinear as in many biological processes.
 Because our understanding of biology and disease has only relatively recently given us models of sufficient fidelity to warrant inclusion in control models, and because the engineering methods to incorporate complex nonlinear models are also recently developed, there are vast applications to consider exploring.
 This talk will …

 Date: 11:00am Wednesday 12 December 2012

 Venue: Main Conference Room (Ground Floor), Centre for Neural Engineering Building #261

-The Melbourne School of Engineering presents a special NeuroEngineering Laboratory Seminar, with a guest speaker from the University of Exeter, UK, Professor John Terry.
+The Faculty of Engineering and Information Technology presents a special NeuroEngineering Laboratory Seminar, with a guest speaker from the University of Exeter, UK, Professor John Terry.
 Professor Terry is an excellent speaker and his work is of the highest quality.
 ProfessorTerry is a world leader in computational and theoretical neuroscience, and nonlinear dynamics.
 His work focuses on studying oscillatory systems in the brain, with strong clinical implications.